 PASCAL training Ltd offer workshops that have an innovative, fun approach to make learning an enjoyable experience.
 The more in-depth content can be adapted to suit individual requirements.
-We develop personalised training to suit and all workshops can be delivered in-house or at a designated venue.
+We develop personalised training to suit and all workshops can be delivered in-house, at a designated venue or online via zoom.
 Please contact one of our consultants if you need any further information or wish to discuss training needs.
 Session times will depend on clients needs and personal annual programmes can be designed to suit the service provider at very negotiable rates.

 Being a role model

 Looking at the impact adults have on children through their actions, interactions and words.

 To recognise the similarities and differences between boys and girl’s development and strategies to support boys to achieve.

 Having fun with Literacy

 Helps to identify a language rich environment to develop practical ways to support children’s reading and writing skills.

 This workshop will explore experiences and activities that make math concepts, thinking and number skills, fun for children through play.